Ignoramuses/bing-bing-wahoo/README.md

 # Photosensitivity warning
 The flips caused by some moves may be too much for some people.
-If this is the case for you, you can lower `Degrees per frame` in the mod's config menu, accessed through Mod Menu.
-Setting it to 0 will disable flips completely. `6`, the default, works best on 60 FPS. `2` works well for 250 FPS.
+If this is the case for you, you can lower the Flip Speed Multiplier in the mod's config menu, accessed through Mod Menu.
+Setting it to 0 will disable flips completely.